It’s easy to take part in the Connecting Classrooms programme, and there are a host of learning opportunities and support on offer to help you.

 Send them to the Project Manager once you’ve completed them.
 Your international partner schools don’t have to complete this, but they’re very welcome to do so if they wish.
 You’ll then be introduced to your local advisor.

-Step 4: Access 3 hours of free support from your local advisor and get planning!
+Step 4: Access free support from your local advisor and get planning!

-They will help you to collate the results of your individual school self-evaluations into your cluster self-evaluation.
+The 3 days and 3 hours of support can be taken at any time during the lifetime of your project.
+Your local advisor will help you to collate the results of your individual school self-evaluations into your cluster self-evaluation.
 They can help you with your funding application, project planning, professional learning queries and signpost you to a wealth of resources to help you.
+Get in touch with us and we’ll introduce you to them!

 Step 5: Submit your funding application through the British Council’s online system.